 It's important that we can contact your organisation, particularly, of course, if you receive a grant.
-You will need to provide two contacts from your organisation on the application with two different email addresses.
-At least one contact must hold the relevant authority (CEO or equivalent) to authorise any grant contract and bank account to be used should you be successful.
+You will need to provide two contacts from your organisation on the application.
+At least one of these should have an email address that belongs to your organisation.
+At least one contact must hold the relevant authority (CEO/ CO or equivalent) to authorise any grant contract and bank account to be used should you be successful.
 The main contact must have an email address that belongs to your organisation.
 If this is not provided, your application may be considered ineligible.

-Please think carefully about who these should be, as they will need to be able to sign acceptance of the grant and use of the bank account on the Offer Letter/ Terms and Conditions if your application was successful.
+Please think carefully about who these should be, as they will need to be able to sign acceptance of the grant and use of the bank account on the Offer Letter/ Terms and Conditions if your application is successful.
+If either contact changes, do let us know as soon as you can.